Nadhim Zahawi: Parliamentary career

 Following the 2018 cabinet reshuffle, Zahawi was appointed by Theresa May as Parliamentary Under-Secretary of State at the Department for Education.
 On 26 July 2019 he was appointed Parliamentary Under-Secretary of State for Industry by new Prime Minister Boris Johnson.

 During the time he was on the Foreign Affairs Select Committee he was also chairman of the secretive transatlantic group Le Cercle but did not declare his membership.
-In 2019 a member of his staff was listed as an administrator of Le Cercle in the Parliamentary Register of interests.
+In 2019 a member of his staff, Beverley Gaynor, was listed as an administrator of Le Cercle in the Parliamentary Register of interests.

 Zahawi was again re-elected at the 2019 general election, with a decreased vote share of 60.6% and a decreased majority of 19,972.

 In October 2020, Zahawi was accused by Labour MP Tulip Siddiq of misleadingly suggesting that research from a holiday food and activities club pilot scheme had shown parents "actually prefer to pay a modest amount, £1 or £2", instead of receiving free school meals, in a debate over extending free school meals during school holidays.

-On 1 April 2023, he was re-selected for Stratford Upon Avon at the 2024 general election.
-On 9 May 2024, Zahawi announced his retirement at the next election.
+On 1 April 2023, he was re-selected for Stratford-on-Avon at the 2024 general election.
+On 9 May 2024, Zahawi announced he would stand down at the next election.

 COVID-19 Vaccines Minister

-Zahawi became the first Parliamentary Under-Secretary of State for COVID-19 Vaccine Deployment in November 2020.
-In December 2020, Zahawi stated that over 137,000 people in the UK had received a coronavirus vaccine in the first week of the UK's vaccination programme, with Zahawi describing it as a "really good start".
-A 90-year-old woman from the UK became the first person in the world to be given the Pfizer COVID-19 vaccine on 8 December 2020.
-On 14 February 2021, Zahawi said that at least 15 million people in the UK had had their first COVID-19 vaccine.
-In January 2022, after he had left this role, Zahawi tested positive for COVID-19.

-In February 2021, Zahawi said there were no plans to introduce vaccine passports to travel abroad, describing them as "discriminatory".
-He said people could talk to their doctor if they needed written evidence to travel.
+Zahawi became the first Parliamentary Under-Secretary of State for COVID-19 Vaccine Deployment in November 2020, reducing his role as Parliamentary Under-Secretary of State for Business and Industry in a joint ministry between that and the Department for Health and Social Care.
+He said there were "caveats" to reopen society and the impact of vaccination on transmission is not known as of January 2021.
+He said in February 2021 there were no plans to introduce vaccine passports to travel abroad, describing them as "discriminatory", and that people could talk to their doctor if they needed written evidence to travel.
 In July 2021, the government announced plans to introduce domestic COVID-19 vaccine passports from September as a condition of entry to nightclubs and some other venues with large crowds.
+After he had left the role, he tested positive for COVID-19 in January 2022.

 Secretary of State for Education

-On 15 September 2021, Zahawi became Secretary of State for Education in a cabinet reshuffle, replacing Gavin Williamson.

-Zahawi was sworn in as a member of the Privy Council of the United Kingdom on 20 September 2021 at Balmoral Castle.
-This entitled him to the honorific prefix "The Right Honourable" for the duration of his membership.
+On 15 September 2021, Zahawi replaced Gavin Williamson as Secretary of State for Education in a cabinet reshuffle and was sworn in as a member of the Privy Council of the United Kingdom on 20 September 2021 at Balmoral Castle.